Compare Amazfit T-Rex 3 vs Garmin Forerunner 570

 Product 1: Amazfit T-Rex 3

-Comfort is highly wrist-dependent: some reviewers found it surprisingly wearable, while others found it bulky over longer periods.
+Comfort depends heavily on wrist size and wear time: some found it surprisingly wearable, while others found it bulky or uncomfortable for long periods.

 Product 2: Garmin Forerunner 570